Trewaters/TheDojo/README.md

 Patterns that help you deepen your programming knowledge.
 Katas are broken into a few categories designated by a sub-folder.
 Each kata folder has a `...-Guide.md`, `...-Katas.md`, and a `...-Fundamentals.md` file in it.

 **Folder Contents**
-- `...-Katas.md` - These files have the coding katas.
+- `README - Katas.md` - The coding katas.
 No code just a description of what is expected from the sifu.
-- `...-Guide.md` - The guide files will pair with the katas exactly and give hints and code on how to solve the kata.
+- `README - Guide.md` - The guide file will pair with the kata's file exactly and give hints and code on how to solve the kata.
 There can be multiple answers for the same kata.
 Only one is listed in the guide.
 If you would like to add yours to the guide make a pull request for it.
-- `...-Fundamentals.md` - The fundamentals file has some notes about how the language works.
+- `README - Fundamentals.md` - The fundamentals file has some notes about how the language works.
 These are document level based bits of information.
 I use this as a cheat sheet for the language, reminding me about things quickly so I can keep coding.

-- Angular - the file in the folder doesn't have 2 lines of information.
-Not even really started.
-- GitHub - I have spent the most work on this set of katas.
-- MongoDB - empty at the moment.
+- `README - Belts.md` -
-- Node - I started on this but it is a mess at the moment.
-This is before I got a structure to the idea of katas.

 ## Koans
 Programming riddles to ponder.
 Expand your perspective and hopefully become enlightened.

+**Folder Contents**
+- `README - Koans.md` -

 ## Meetings
 Sifu notes taken during the meeting.
 Make your notes helpful to others reading them in the future.
 Think of this like Open Source documentation.
 It is a great practice.

-Add presentations from speakers to `Presentations` folder for others to see later.
+**Folder Contents**
+- `README - Meetings.md` -

 ## Projects
 Folder of code projects that <THE_DOJO> has worked on.
 Projects in this section have a "project lead".
-These project were merged into the list by the "Sifu 'Root'".
+These project were merged into the list by the "Sifu **'Root'**".

+**Folder Contents**
+- `README - Projects.md` - How to add to projects list.
+- `openSourceList.md` - List of open source software projects the community supports.
+- `Sifu_Projects.md` - List of sifu led projects for anyone to contribute to.

 ## Wuxia
 <THE_DOJO> Wuxia are things you will need to do in any language.
 Wuxia is split into Front End Task, Server Side Task, Database Task, Web apps, and Mobile App Task.

+**Folder Contents**
+- `README - Wuxia.md` - What are wuxias for <THE_DOJO>.

 ## Yatate
 [Step 1 for getting started](#get-started) is to create a Yatate file.